srikanthmalla/Traffic_Sign_Classifier/README.md

 Overview
 ---
+Download the dataset to run the network from https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip

+and rename the extracted zip file to dataset in the cloned repo

 Basic LeNet, traffic sign classifier is build:
-Get around 95% validation and 91.6% test accuracy
+Gives validation accuracy around 95.4% and test accuracy 94% with learning rate = 0.001 for 100 epochs

 ## Architecture